 I feel much less relaxed if I’m ever concerning myself with internal changes or growth hiccups.
 In those times, I have to remember to think about our customers.
 Things then work themselves out, and I feel more relaxed.

-When you’re thinking about your customers, the other stuff stays “stuff”, and the goal stays on helping your people win.
+When you’re thinking about your customers, the other stuff stays “stuff”, and the goal stays in helping your people win.

 The Internet is full of talk of how the phone (the ‘phone’ app, at least) is dead.
 How cold calling is dead.
-How phone sales is dead.
+How phone sales are dead.
 It’s all apparently dead.

 You see, if you’re really thinking about your customers, you’ll want to pick up the phone and talk to them.
 Same goes for potential customers.